+Since that first job I’ve done a lot more cooking.
+Some of it was paid, some wasn’t, however ultimately I had a decent set of kitchen skills and a pretty good intuition when it came to food.
+By eighteen I knew I wanted to be a cook.
 After college I kept on cooking and finally chose a career where the main goal was to make the food look pretty.
-It didn’t have to taste good or be steaming hot, but it did have to look delicious.
-For the last twenty-five years I’ve been working as a food stylist.
+It didn’t have to taste good or be steaming hot, but it did have to be so scrumptious you could eat it with your eyes.
+Which is pretty much what I’ve done for the last twenty-five years – I’ve been a food stylist.

 Woven between the food styling jobs I’ve also taught cooking classes, catered, made many wedding cakes, hosted a kid’s cooking show (pre-Food Network), developed recipes and written articles for kid’s magazines, as well as tested recipes for several cookbooks.
 I’ve been lucky to spend much of my life around food.
 Because for me cooking is like breathing – you do it because your body can’t help it.

 Hope you enjoy and happy cooking!

 If you’re new to this blog you may want to check out some of these popular posts:

 - Hand Held Salad